rlucente-se-jboss/bus-position-service/README.md

     ./bus-position-service

-This will create a simple web service listening on port 8080 that returns a report of all current bus positions as a JSON string for each HTTP GET request.
+This will create a simple web service listening on http://localhost:8080 that returns a report of all current bus positions as a JSON string for each HTTP GET request.

 ## TODO
 Package inside scratch image using CRI-O.